Tinunsky/ITAcademy-sprint-8-inprocode/README.md

 - Allows users to navigate through weeks using arrow buttons.

 *GraphicData
--Displays graphical representation of weekly expenses using Chart.js.
+- Displays graphical representation of weekly expenses using Chart.js.
--Includes additional components for today's expenses and variation between today and yesterday.
+- Includes additional components for today's expenses and variation between today and yesterday.

 *TodayExpenses
--Shows today's total expenses.
+- Shows today's total expenses.
--VariationTodayYesterday
+- VariationTodayYesterday
--Displays the % variation between today's and yesterday's expenses.
+- Displays the % variation between today's and yesterday's expenses.

 Testing
 Each component's functionality is accompanied by Jest tests to ensure proper behavior and functionality.